yavivi/puzzle-15/README.md

 Implementation of the 15-puzzle game

 ## Prerequisite
-Java 8 should be installed
+JDK 8 should be installed

 ## Running the game
 The game can be run in 2 modes: